-Myopic maculoschisis (macular schisis) is fairly uncommon and wasn’t recognised until advances in optical coherence tomography (OCT) imaging.
+Myopic maculoschisis (macular schisis) is fairly uncommon in Melbourne and across the world.
+It wasn’t recognised until advances in optical coherence tomography (OCT) imaging.
 This is because it is not usually visible on examination.

 How Does Myopic Maculoschisis Affect the Eye?